everhartlab/everhartlab.github.io/README.md

 # Everhart Lab Website

-This website is currently under construction
+This website was created by Sydney Everhart for her lab established at the University of Nebraska in Lincoln, NE.